-- 9. The board of directors of a recognized trade repository is subject to various requirements, such as requirements pertaining to board composition and conflicts of interest. - (1) Paragraph 9(1)(a) requires individuals who comprise the board of directors of a recognized trade repository to have an appropriate level of skill and experience to effectively and efficiently oversee the management of its operations.
+- 9. The board of directors of a recognized trade repository is subject to various requirements, such as requirements pertaining to board composition and conflicts of interest.
+To the extent that a recognized trade repository is not organized as a corporation, the requirements relating to the board of directors may be fulfilled by a body that performs functions that are equivalent to the functions of a board of directors. - (2) Paragraph 9(2)(a) requires individuals who comprise the board of directors of a recognized trade repository to have an appropriate level of skill and experience to effectively and efficiently oversee the management of its operations.
 This would include individuals with experience and skills in areas such as business recovery, contingency planning, financial market systems and data management.

-Under paragraph 9(1)(b), the board of directors of a recognized trade repository must include individuals who are independent of the recognized trade repository.
+Under paragraph 9(2)(b), the board of directors of a recognized trade repository must include individuals who are independent of the recognized trade repository.
 The Authority would view individuals who have no direct or indirect material relationship with the recognized trade repository as independent.
 The Authority would expect that independent directors of a recognized trade repository would represent the public interest by ensuring that regulatory and public transparency objectives are fulfilled, and that the interests of participants who are not dealers are considered.